alisw/alibuild/docs/troubleshooting.markdown

-- If the package itself is one which you are developing locally, i.e. you have the checkout available, you can modify its CMakeFile, add whatever options you like there and then issue again your aliBuild command.
+- If the package itself is one which you are developing locally, i.e. you have the checkout available, you can modify its CMakeFile, add whatever options you like there and then issue again your bits command.
 - On contrary, if you do not have a local checkout but you still want to modify it's compiler flags, you can edit the `alidist/aliroot.sh` recipe